 10. It’s Difficult For Women To Express Their Femininity In A Polyamorous Relationship

 A big part of femininity is expressing one’s emotional energy without filters.
 This is difficult because a woman will often feel the need to suppress her negative emotions to make a polyamorous relationship work.

 11. Polyamory Tends To Breed Selfishness

-Many poly relationships have open loops; meaning you’ll have your sexual relationships while your partner may have their own not involving you.
+Many poly relationships have open loops; meaning you’ll have your intimate relationships while your partner may have their own not involving you.

 This structure typically leads to those involved only thinking of themselves.